-his own pocket; he also took my horse, which cost me £37 10s., and a nearly new bridle and saddle.
-From Mr. Armstrong he took four dollars in money, and one pound of tea, two pounds of coffee, and also his horse aud bridle and saddle.
-Mr. Armstrong was so alarmed from the rough treatment we received, that he jumped over a fence and ran across a field. when two men fired after but happily missed him.
-I was also witness to Mackenzie's seizure of the trunk of the servant girl of the house, which contained all her clothes, and as she alleged, fifteen dollars in money.
-The poor girl entreated to have her clothes and trunk returned, and said he might take the money, but Mackenzie was deaf to her entreaties, though made on her knees.
-The woods resounded with her lamentations ; and I was further witness to the robbery of a poor wayfarer travelling to Toronto, who happened to be passing at the time ; he took him prisoner and search ed his person, on whom he found only half a dollar.
-The poor man was clothed in rags ; and when deprived of his money, the tears coursed down his cheeks.
+when we were taken prisoners aid handled very roughly; both our pockets were searched, and my purse taken fromme; when just at that moment Makenzie made his appearance, and asked the man who had rifled my pockets, how much money was in my purse; the man said he did not know, but handed the purse to Mackenzie, who counted it and found elever poundsfive shillings; he took therefrom a two dollar note and a one dollar note, which he retirned to me in the purse, and the remainder of the money he put in his own pocket: he also took my horse, which cost me £27 10s., and a nearly new bridle and saddle.
+From Mr. Armstrong he took four dollars in money, and one pound of tea, two bounds of coffee, and also his horse and bridle and saddle.
+Mr. Armstrong was so alarmed from the rough treatment we received, that he jumped over a fence and ran across a field, when two men fired after but happily missed him.
+I was also witness to Mackenzie's seizure of the trunk of the servantgirl of the house, which contained all her clothes, and as she alleged, fifteen dollars in money.
+The poor girl entreated to have her clothes and trunk returned, and said he might take the money, but Mackenile was deaf to her entreaties, though made on her knees.
+The woods resounded withher lamentations; and I was further witness to the robbery of a poor wayfarer travelling to Toronto, who happened to be passing at the time; he took him prisoner and searched his person, on whom he found only half a dollar.
+The poor man was clothed in rags; and when deprived of his money, the tears coursed down his cheeks.